 |Borrower Status||Checkout Period||Renewal|

-If a book you have borrowed is recalled it must be returned to the check out desk in a timely manner.
+- If a book is recalled, it must be returned to the checkout desk in a timely manner.
 Materials needed for course reserves are subject to immediate recall.

 |Item||Overdue Fee||Lost Item Fee|